-- Encourage your crew to ask questions during briefing and do not get irritated with these questions.
+- Encourage your crew to ask questions during the briefing and do not get irritated with these questions.
 Answer them and explain them truthfully.

-- Keep all your oil anti-pollution equipment (SOPEP) handy prior arrival till you clear the territorial boundary of the port visited.
+- Keep all your oil anti-pollution equipment (SOPEP) handy prior to arrival till you clear the territorial boundary of the port visited.
 Ensure all crew is aware of the location of the 12 barrel kit.

 - The most important thing is to keep your books ready for inspection.

 Write legible and if committing an error cut with a simple line and initial it.
 Never use white fluid correction ink.

 Usually, a ship gets into trouble many times with port authorities on oil record books simply because the person responsible for writing these books are ignorant of the law, or simply not trained enough by the management for a complete understanding of various terms.